seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **ACHILLES**
 Go call Thersites hither, sweet Patroclus:
-I’ll send the fool to Ajax and desire him
+I'll send the fool to Ajax and desire him
 To invite the Trojan lords after the combat
-To see us here unarm’d: I have a woman’s longing,
+To see us here unarm'd: I have a woman's longing,
 An appetite that I am sick withal,
 To see great Hector in his weeds of peace,
 To talk with him and to behold his visage,